diego-ruben-cruz/CS152-HomeRepo-Spring-2023/RegexRiot/RegexRiot_Project-Report.md

     .or(riot("Daffy"))
 ```

 Note that a new `riot()` expression was enclosed, which allows a similar technique to be used as was the case with `Bugs Bunny`.
-The main difference in creating this sub-instance of a RiotString is that we must use the `.times(int repeatCount)` method to defined that `Daffy` will occur twice, like so:
+The main difference in creating this sub-instance of a RiotString is that we must use the `.times(int repeatCount)` method to define that `Daffy` will occur twice, like so:

 ```java
 ritex = riot("Bugs").then(" Bunny").as("name01")